DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 CCTV Surveillance

-AI-enabled PTZ cameras covering all concourse areas, platforms, and tunnel approaches with 24ร—7 monitoring from the Operations Control Centre.
+AI-enabled PTZ cameras cover concourses, platforms, and tunnel approaches with round-the-clock monitoring from the Operations Control Centre.

 Fire Detection & Suppression

-Automatic fire alarm systems, wet fire mains, inert-gas suppression in electrical rooms, and portable extinguishers throughout all stations and tunnels.
+Automatic alarms, wet fire mains, inert-gas suppression in electrical rooms, and portable extinguishers are available across stations and tunnels.

 Emergency Lighting